 As per the agreement with lenders, the Company has to comply with certain financial and non-financial covenant.
-The Company has complied with financials and material non-financial covenants except for security not created on a land parcel as mentioned above.
-The Management concluded that this default is not material and continue to classify the loan as "current" or "non-current" based on its original repayment schedule as on the Balance Sheet date..
+The Company has complied with financials and material non-financial covenants.

+The Management concluded to classify the loan as "current" or "non-current" based on its original repayment schedule as on the Balance Sheet date.

-(b) Loan from Avaada Energy Private Limited amounting to INR 187.65 million (March 31, 2022: INR 227.15 million)
+(b) Loan from Avaada Energy Private Limited INR 85.23 Mn (March 31, 2022 : INR 77.05 Mn)

-The loan is interest-free and is repayable after compliances of loan conditions, prior approval and due satisfaction of lenders, as per Company estimation unsecured loan can be repaid after a period of eight years from disbursement.
-During the current year the Company with the permission of lender made a pre-payment of INR 83.00 million (March 31, 2022: INR 130.80 Million) to AEPL out of surplus fund.
+The loan is interest-free and is repayable after compliances of loan conditions, prior approval and due satisfaction of lenders after a period of eight years from disbursement.